andrewouatu/buzzerEater/README.md

 # Buzzer Eater

-Hackathon project involving the combination of different data sources into an application or game over the span of 2 days.

-> Buzzer Eater is a single page application that allows users to find sports bar around a given location and also view a live updating scoreboard for tonights NBA games.
-The application utilizes API's to display data on the DOM and we utlized toggle to change from page to page.
+Single page application that allows users to find local sports bars, view a live updating scoreboard for NBA games, and a NBA twitter feed.
+The application utilizes APIs to display data on the DOM and we utlized toggle to change from page to page.
+The application was originally made during a 48 hour hackathon with a team of 5 developers.

 ### Technologies Used
 - HTML 5